mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 - The input validator is fixed in :ref:`MostLikelyMean <algm-MostLikelyMean>` avoiding a segmentation fault.
 - Fixed a bug in `AlignAndFocusPowder <algm-AlignAndFocusPowder>` where a histogram input workspace did not clone propertly to the output workspace and properly masking a grouping workspace passed to `DiffractionFocussing <algm-DiffractionFocussing>`.
 Also adds initial unit tests for `AlignAndFocusPowder <algm-AlignAndFocusPowder>`.
 - Fixed a bug in :ref:`ExtractSpectra <algm-ExtractSpectra>` which was causing a wrong last value in the output's vertical axis if the axis type was ``BinEdgeAxis``.
+- Fixed an issue in :ref:`Rebin2D <algm-Rebin2D>` where `NaN` values would result if there were zero-area bins in the input workspace.

 Python
 ------